oroinc/documentation/book/customization.rst

     | data       | longtext     | YES  |     | NULL    |                |
     +------------+--------------+------+-----+---------+----------------+

-You can add new fields to already existing entities.
-Also, you can your own custom entities.
+You can add new fields to already existing entities and also add your own custom entities.
 To do this, all you have to do is to create a Migration that performs the steps need to customize the entity schema.